ZephyrTransport/zephyr-website/_projects/2-network-standard-and-tools.md

 **Meeting Announcement**

-The GNFS Project Management Group [will meet at the TRB Annual Meeting in Washington DC](/events/2019-jan-gnfs-pmg).
+The GMNS Project Management Group [will meet at the TRB Annual Meeting in Washington DC](/events/2019-jan-gnfs-pmg).

   - Mon Jan 14th 1:30-3:00
   - Eastern Market (M3) / Marriott Marquis in Washington DC.